cabforum/servercert/docs/BR.md

 **Subscriber**: A natural person or Legal Entity to whom a Certificate is issued and who has accepted a Subscriber Agreement.

-**Subscriber Agreement**: Provisions that the Applicant/Subscriber acknowledges regarding the safekeeping and acceptable uses of the Key Pair and Certificate issued in accordance with these Requirements.
+**Subscriber Agreement**: Provisions that the Applicant/Subscriber accepts regarding the safekeeping and acceptable uses of the Key Pair and Certificate issued in accordance with these Requirements.

 **Subsidiary Company**: A company that is controlled by a Parent Company.